-There are many ways to keep abreast with events and information from the school.
-All official communication from the school to the community will be sent through school issued Gmail account (SOIS mail addresses).
-OIS sends Educator, our monthly newsletter which features articles about events and programs at the school.
-A shorter weekly bulletin may be sent between issues of Educator.
+All official communication from the school to the community will be sent through a school issued Gmail account (SOIS mail addresses).
 All parents and students should be regularly checking their school issued SOISmail account.
-You can see the IT department if you are having difficulty accessing the account.
-You can also follow us on social media by subscribing to the school's Twitter feed (@oisinbrief), YouTube channel (SOIS Videos) and Instagram (#SOIS Stories) are the active formats.
+Information on classes is given through ManageBac and all students and parents are issued an account.
+You can see the IT department if you are having difficulty accessing these accounts.
+You can also follow us on social media by subscribing to the school's Twitter feed (@oisinbrief), YouTube channel (SOIS Videos) and Instagram (#SOIS Stories).
 Many communications are also posted on our school's website and Facebook page.